- Min. deposit: $0

 - Join a workplace pension plan and make contributions.
 Most providers offer a choice of investment funds, so you can pick those suited for long term investments.

 - Open an IRA.
 Make tax-deductible contributions, and pay income tax when you make withdrawals later in life.

 - Open an investment account with an online investment platform.
 Many trading platforms offer portfolios of stocks as well as the opportunity to invest in individual stocks.

 - Benefit from compounding, which can grow your money significantly over time.

 - Benefit from dollar cost averaging, which involves investing gradually over many years.
-This reduces the risk that you’ll buy when the market is high, and you lose money on your investment.
+This reduces your risk that you’ll buy when the market is high and lose money on your investment.

-- You can pick higher-risk investments because you’ll have the time to bounce back from slumps in value.
+- Can pick higher risk investments, because you’ll have the time to bounce back from slumps in value.

-- Not suitable if you need to access your investment within five years.
+- Not suitable if you need to access your investment within 5 years.

-- It may lose value in the short term.
-Investments like stocks fluctuate significantly, so you risk losing money in the short run compared to keeping money in a savings account.
+- May lose value in the short term.
+Investments like stocks fluctuate significantly in value, so you risk losing money in the short run compared to keeping money in a savings account.

 Investing as early as possible and holding on to your investments gives your money lots of time to grow in value.
-It also lets you pick slightly higher-risk investments, which often grow over time.
-Speak to an independent financial adviser if you’re unsure whether long-term investing is right for you.
+It also lets you pick slightly higher risk investments, which often grow over time.
+Speak to an independent financial adviser if you’re not sure whether long term investing is right for you.